jakemcc/jakemccrary.com/source/adventures/2025-10-31-2025-11-02-holy-boulders-pilgrimage-2025.markdown

 I'd go there again.

 We still wanted to climb, so we adjusted our route home to go through Peoria, stopped at the First Ascent there, and did some top-rope climbing.
-After three or four climbs, I stopped because of the toe pain.
+After three or four climbs, I stopped because of toe pain.

 We continued home and got back relatively early for a short weekend trip down to southern Illinois.